Lessons learned from prohibition apply to efforts for a smoke-free future3 min read

 We believe these people and their loved ones deserve the right to a better choice – and we are working to get this message to people who can help.
 This work of achieving a smoke-free world inspires and motivates me every day.

-As we take our place in peripheral events around Davos, I have more resolve than ever to put science, truth, and transparency at the heart of our efforts for a smoke-free future; to share the pivotal role harm reduction plays in providing consumers who would otherwise continue to smoke cigarettes with the better, science-backed choices they deserve.
+When we took our place in peripheral events around Davos in January 2020, I had more resolve than ever to put science, truth, and transparency at the heart of our efforts for a smoke-free future; to share the pivotal role harm reduction plays in providing consumers who would otherwise continue to smoke cigarettes with the better, science-backed choices they deserve.

-We’re not included at Davos, but you will still find us steadily advocating from the sidelines for a commonsense approach to public health.
+We weren't included at Davos, but you would have found us steadily advocating from the sidelines for a commonsense approach to public health.

 We’re asking that reason becomes the basis of the debate in creating fair regulations for smoke-free alternatives.